hirosystems/ordhook/README.md

     }
 }

-// Get any transaction including a new Ordinal inscription {
+// Get any transaction including a new Ordinal inscription (inscription revealed and transfered) {
     "if_this": {
         "protocol": "ordinals",
-        "operation": "inscription_revealed"
-    }
-}

-// Get any transaction transferring a revealed Ordinal inscription {
-    "if_this": {
-        "protocol": "ordinals",
-        "operation": "inscription_transferred"
+        "operation": "inscription_feed"
     }
 }